festusasiyanbi/FE_Projects/README.md

 ## Description

-I have couple of projects in the repo based on vanilla CSS, and JavaScript each  which I've shortlisted below with regards the category of language it belongs
+I have couple of projects in the repo based on CSS, Vanilla JavaScript, and React each  which I've shortlisted below with regards the category of language it belongs

 ### CSS